-A. Challenges for the Second World Urban Forum
+VI.
+Challenges for the Second World Urban Forum

-- 47. Based on this background, the WUFII represents an important arena for further elaboration of some of the key issues outlined here.
-As such, participants in the dialogues on sustainable relief at the WUFII may wish to elaborate and provide some guidance on some specific questions: - (a) How can the implementation of the guiding principles for sustainable relief become an operational reality; - (b) How can the guiding principles incorporated into the national and local policies and actions; - (c) Which are the roles and responsibilities of various stakeholders in this process, and how can they be best assisted; - (d) How can the World Urban Forum contribute to the above said process in an effective and sustainable manner?
+- 47. Based on this background, the second session of the World Urban Forum represents an important arena for further elaboration of some of the key issues outlined here.
+Participants in the dialogues on sustainable relief at the session may therefore wish to elaborate and provide some guidance on some specific questions: - (a) Do the proposed principles cover sufficiently the issues of sustainable relief in human settlements?
+A critical review and debate is necessary; - (b) How can the implementation of the guiding principles for sustainable relief become an operational reality? - (c) How can the guiding principles be incorporated into national and local policies and actions? - (d) What are the roles and responsibilities of various stakeholders in this process, and how can they be best assisted? - (e) How can the World Urban Forum contribute to the above process in an effective and sustainable manner?